 For more information on Cogswell and Crump’s cooking class with the Festival, see our other online story Monticello’s Virtual Heritage Harvest Festival.

-Find even more delicious recipes here and get more recipe ideas on our Wine & Country Life Pinterest page.
-And, stop by our Wine & Country Shop’s website for all of your baking needs. ~
+Find even more delicious recipes here or try this delicious Virginia Apple Fritter Recipe, find apple places to pick near me, get more recipe ideas on our Wine & Country Life Pinterest page.
+And, be sure to consider visiting a Virginia orchard or farm stand for local produce. ~

 JENNIFER BRYERTON loves baking, gardening, shopping at the Charlottesville City Market and cooking with fresh produce.
 This recipe reminds her of treasured childhood memories at the local orchards.